Star Tours – The Adventures Continue: Official opening and subsequent changes

 The attraction in Orlando began soft openings on May 14, with the official opening at midnight on May 20, 2011.
 The attraction in Anaheim began soft openings on May 20, with the official opening in the morning of June 3, 2011.
 Tokyo Disneyland's Star Tours attraction closed on April 2, 2012, and reopened as the revamped attraction on May 7, 2013.
 Disneyland Paris' Star Tours attraction was the final incarnation to change; it closed on March 16, 2016, and reopened as The Adventures Continue on March 26, 2017.

 In 2012, Star Tours – The Adventures Continue was awarded as the most "Outstanding Attraction Refresh" by the Themed Entertainment Association.

 At the 2015 D23 Expo, it was announced that a desert planet called Jakku from The Force Awakens would be added to the attraction.
 The new adventure became available beginning November 16, 2015.
 The mineral planet Crait from The Last Jedi and Batuu, the remote outpost forest and mountain planet from Star Wars: Galaxy's Edge, were added to the attraction on November 17, 2017.
-The ocean moon Kef Bir from The Rise of Skywalker was added to the ride on December 20, 2019, the film's release date.
+The ocean moon Kef Bir from The Rise of Skywalker was added to the ride on December 20, 2019, the film's release date along with Exegol, another planet from The Rise of Skywalker.

 In January 2020, the Disneyland location received a single rider line due to heavy crowds.

+In April 2023, Imagineer Scott Trowbridge announced at Star Wars Celebration Europe IV that more destinations would be added to the Disneyland, Walt Disney World, and Disneyland Paris iterations of the attraction, which occurred on April 5, 2024.